jimboca/harmonyhub-polyglot/README.md

   * Click OK in the Node Server Configuration
 8. Reboot ISY by selecting the tab Configuration -> Reboot

-# Upgrading

-1. On your machine running Polyglot
-  * `cd polyglot/config/node_servers/harmonyhub-polyglot`
-  * git pull
-  * sudo pip install -r requirements.txt
-2. From any machine, open polyglot web page: http://your.pi.ip:8080
-  * Select your harmonyhub on the left
-  * Click the 'Restart Server' button nar the top right of the page.

 # Release Notes

 - 0.3.0:
    - Add Change Channel to Hub which calls pyharmony change_channel
-   - Must do the "Update Profile" steps!
+   - Must do the Upgrading and Update Profile steps!
 - 0.2.0:
    - Fix to use label for send_command instead of name.
 - 0.1.0: